fwkrumm/5p/README.md

 <a name="todos"></a>
 ## ToDos

-- Create class to handle tasks more conveniently
+- Proper methods to restrict to specific messages (config file e.g.)
 - More Precise sleep mechanism
 - Test usage on other setups (so far tested on Windows with Docker)
 - Nicer graphics (I don’t do frontend ...)